-SteelHead Enforcing the QoS Policy
+SteelHead enforcing the QoS policy

 Instead of enforcing the QoS policy on the WAN router, you can configure the SteelHead to enforce the QoS policy instead.
-However, Riverbed recommends that you also maintain a QoS policy on the WAN router to ensure that the traffic quality is guaranteed in the event that the SteelHead becomes unavailable.
+However, we recommend that you also maintain a QoS policy on the WAN router to ensure that the traffic quality is guaranteed in the event that the SteelHead becomes unavailable.

-QoS Marking
+QoS marking